MuhammedZohaib/My-Second-Brain/Assembly Language.md

 3. Binary To Octal: Divide Binary number into pairs of three digits and multiply by 2 and corresponding power of 2.
 4. Octal To Binary: Convert every digit of octal into its binary form and then combine all binaries
 5. Binary To Hexa: Divide Binary Into Group of 4 and multiply by 2 and corresponding power of 2
-6. Hexa To Binary: Convert each hexa digit to a 4 digit binary number and cominer all binaries
+6. Hexa To Binary: Convert each hexa digit to a 4 digit binary number and combine all binaries

 # Signed And Unsigned:
 - Unsigned Represent magnitude so always positive while signed values are appropriate to represent negative values also.
 - A signed Integer can be positive or negative.
-The most significant bit is reserverd for sign.
+The most significant bit is reserved for sign.
 - 1 as MSB means negative and 0 and MSB means positive.
 - 1's Complement is obtained by replacing 0 by 1 and vice versa.
 - Negative Integers in Computer are stored by 2's complement.
 - Adding 1 to 1's complement gives us 2's Complement.
 - If MSB is one first take 2's complement and then convert to decimal.
-- In HexaDecimal 0-7 represent positive while 8-F represent negative. (subtract 65536 from answer if MSB is 8-F)
+- In Hexadecimal 0-7 represent positive while 8-F represent negative. (subtract 65536 from answer if MSB is 8-F)

 # Memory and Address:
 - A memory segment is a block of 2^16 or 64k consecutive memory address.